Azat-dot/wheelFortuneApp/readme.txt

 # wheel of fortune

+for lunching:
+1. open with liveserver
+2. in terminal type: json-server db.json

+How the game is working:

+Type name and surname and push button "Spin wheel".

-After pushing button Spin wheel, your balance will became -50 plus whatever you win.
+By pushing button Spin wheel, balance will became -50 plus whatever is current win.

+When circle stops, the window will appear, where will be the win money.

+By pushing "Great" totall "Balance" will update.

-During many spins, in winners infor, you can see names of 5 top players by their budget.
+During many spins, in "Winners" list,  names of 4 top players will appear by their budgets.

+To finish the game, need to leave or apdate window.

 Thechnoloies used in this project: